danneu/react-template-render/README.md

   first line of every .jsx file.
 * Remember to set `NODE_ENV=production` in production which will significantly speed up React rendering.
 * This library uses `require(template)` to load templates which means that templates are loaded synchronously and cached for the process lifetime until the server is reset.
+Just use `nodemon --ext jsx server.js` in development to trigger server reboot.